How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 Modeling assumptions

-Retirement goal: $200k/year for life starting at age 65, increasing by inflation rate of 2% every year
+Retirement goal: $250k/year after-tax income for life starting at age 65, increasing by inflation rate of 2% every year

 No correlation between stocks and bonds